US STOCKS-Wall Street closes lower as Intel dives, earnings and pandemic weigh

 “With the rally we’ve seen so far in July, it makes sense to see anxiety ahead of a huge earnings week, the Fed decision and what’s likely to be the worst GDP in our lifetimes,” Detrick added.

 Momentum stocks Apple, Alphabet Inc and Amazon.com are scheduled to post results on July 30, the day the U.S. Commerce Department is due to give its first take on second-quarter GDP.
-Analysts projected the economy dropped by a bruising 35% during the three-month period.
+Analysts project that the economy dropped by a bruising 35% during the three-month period.

 More than 1,000 Americans died from COVID-19 on Thursday, the third straight day for that grim milestone as total cases surged past 4 million.